nextdoc/salesforce-babashka-sample/README.md

 - tasks are sequenced using dependencies (similar to makefiles)
 - tasks can use data from previous tasks

-The scripts are written in Clojure using the (Babashka tasks)[https://book.babashka.org/#tasks] feature so they start as fast as other scripting languages.
+The scripts are written in Clojure using the [Babashka tasks](https://book.babashka.org/#tasks) feature so they start as fast as other scripting languages.
 Babashka is portable i.e. runs on Windows, Mac and Linux.

 This project was created using the command `sfdx force:project:create --projectname salesforce-babashka-sample`

-Then the sample bb.edn file was added to provide DX scripting using tasks from https://github.com/nextdoc/salesforce-babashka and that's it.
+Then the sample bb.edn file was added to provide DX scripting using functions from https://github.com/nextdoc/salesforce-babashka and that's it.
 It should be the same for you.

 ## How to use this?

-You will need to (install Babashka)[https://book.babashka.org/#_installation]
+You will need to [install Babashka](https://book.babashka.org/#_installation)

 Then you can either:
 1. clone this repo